-What Do We Expect When A Dallas Daycare Facility Fails To Protect A Child?
+What Do We Expect When A Dallas Daycare Facility Fails To Protect a Child?

 What Have We Seen Texas Daycare Facilities Do to Hide the Truth?

 We have handled cases where the daycare facility does not tell the parents that something happened to their kid because the daycare teacher and management deemed it a non-serious injury.
 Thus, there was no report, a video was not preserved, and the parents were not notified.
 The daycare providers are not medical doctors or nurses and have zero medical training to identify an injury, let alone a serious one.

 Furthermore, there are many serious injuries that are not outwardly visible, such as brain injuries, broken bones without broken skin, ligament damage, internal bleeding, and internal damage to organs.
-Parents have a right to know if something may have happened to their child so they can get them checked out at the ER and not have to hear it from their kids.
+Parents have a right to know if something may have happened to their child so they can get them checked out at the ER and not have to hear about it from their kids.
 Finding out later always makes it worse.

-What Would The Button Law Firm Do To Help With Your Daycare Case?
+What Would the Button Law Firm Do To Help With Your Daycare Case?